A1 · BeginnerEnglish

 4. No Article in General Statements

-We do not use a/an directly before plural nouns or uncountable nouns in general statements:
+We do not use a/an directly before plural nouns or uncountable nouns in general statements.
+Uncountable nouns are things we cannot count, like water, music, or milk.

 5. Summary